lauriebelch/OrthoDocs/README.md

 ## Advanced Usage

-OrthoFinder3 provides a new workflow to assign new genes from new species to an already inferred set of orthogroups for a smaller, core group of species.
+If you have large numbers of species to analyse OrthoFinder has a scalable implementation that can be used to add new species to an already inferred set of orthogroups for a smaller, core group of species.

 ![OrthoFinder3 workflow](of3.png)

-We provide a script ``core_maker.py`` to automatically pick a good set of phylogenetically diverse core proteomes from a directory of proteomes.
+We provide a script ``core_maker.py`` to automatically partition your input dataset into “core” and “additional” species.
+The core set of species will be the subset that maximally captures the evolutionary uniqueness of the species in the input dataset.

 For more details on the method, see [here](https://www.linkedin.com/in/jonathan-holmes-ab2794294/?originalSubdomain=uk)

 ```python
 python core_maker.py -f <dir1> -o <prefix>
 ```

-This script will output a folder `<prefix>_core` with the core proteomes, and a folder `<prefix>_additional`  with the additional proteomes
+This script will output a folder `<prefix>_core` with the core species, and a folder `<prefix>_additional`  with the additional species

 If you already have a species tree, you can still use this script to assign core and additional proteomes